leobruneau/Bee-Colony-Simulator/REPONSES.md

  a method `Hive::removeDeadBees()` that, similarly as `Env::removeDeadFlowers()`, checks if a bee is dead and, if it is, it deallocates the linked memory and removes the pointer from the `bees_` vector.

+### A4.14
+It allows to keep encapsulation since the function returns a pointer to a Bee which is a private attribute.
+This way only the class itself, and any subclass, can add bees to the hive.

 ## FIFTH PART (5)

 ### A5.1